Attraction time.

 One of the two surviving, authentic pirate treasure chests (this one also belonging to Thomas Tew).

-There you have it, folks.
+____________________________There you have it, folks.
 Day II of the Hough's St. Augustine Adventure.
 Stay tuned for the final installment.

 - Captain Hough